distributed-system-analysis/run-perf/docs/source/scripts.rst

 CPUs, numa pinning, hugepages, ...
 The purpose is not to be fast, but to use different features than default ones.

+In this profile one can also force-enable or force-disable the irqbalance service by supplying ``"irqbalance": true`` or ``"irqbalance": false`` extra profile parameter.

 Overcommit1_5
 -------------